 If you find a real free rap beat instrumental on a professional YouTube channel, there should be a legal way to download an MP3 or WAV without any converter tools.
 Further there should be at least some basic notes about the usage/license of the beat.
 Otherwise you’ll have absolutely no warranty for using the beat.

 The Fairy-Tale of “Non-Commercial” use

 Many people believe, that you may use any kind of music for a non-commercial purpose.
 This is a misconception with a long tradition but still not true.
 Copyright applies to any public use and not only to commercial use.

 The Fairy-Tale of “Copyright-Free” Music etc.

 Often you read terms like copyright free, no copyright etc. which are misleading terms, because for any creative work there is an author who is holding the copyright just for the reason of his authorship.
 Although an author may publish his work for free use, but creative work is never free of any copyright.

 Real Free Beats under a Creative Commons (CC0) license

-The most save way to use Free Beats is a Creative Commons (CC) license.
+The safest way to use Free Beats is a Creative Commons (CC) license.
 There are a few common license types such as CC BY, CC BY-SA and so on.
 A detailed list can be found on the Creative Commons website.
 YouTube has a tool to find beats which are released under the CC BY license.
 Just type in your search, then open the search filters and select “Creative Commons” in the features column.

 As you filter the search to Creative Commons, you will realize that the number of search results is much smaller.